 Humidity is a measure of how much moisture is in the air.
 This is what can leave your home feeling muggy or dry.

 Indoor relative humidity measures the temperature of the air with the amount of moisture in that air.
 For example, when relative humidity reaches 100 percent, the air isn’t able to hold any more water.
 That means that your sweat can’t evaporate into the air and you’ll be left feeling hot and uncomfortable.

 Sure, temperature control is important for living comfortably, but it’s the humidity in that indoor air that decides ultimately decides the comfort and health of the air you breathe.

 When you control the humidity, there are many benefits that extend well beyond just being comfortable in your home.
-You can enjoy a wide range of added perks, including:
+You can enjoy a wide range of added perks when using a humidifier, including:

 - Better sleep

 - Relief from allergy symptoms